nrs-org/novelslop/content/vol_01/chap_05.typ

   "Hey, Narumi-san, do you have a moment?"

   // Being the queen of \#621,
-  // The girl had shoulder-length purple-tinted black hair that seemed to be
-  // treated with much care by its owner.
-Her eyes were full of friendliness, which
-  // seemed to calm Mona down a bit.
-By the look of things, she probably was
-  // someone really popular with everyone in class.
+  The girl had shoulder-length purple-tinted black hair that seemed to be treated with much care by its owner.
+Her eyes were full of friendliness, which seemed to calm Mona down a bit.
+By the look of things, she probably was someone really popular with everyone in class.

+  Next to her was another girl who exhibited a completely different energy.
+With a sporty-looking short ponytail, she looked like someone from an athletic club Mona checked out in the morning.
+Compared to the other girl, she seemed to be more reserved.
   //
   // Though Mona did not pay much attention in the self-introduction section, the
   // overwhelming aura of this girl possessed was able to make Mona notice her and